Bargaining updates

 a fair contract for GAAs

-We’ve been negotiating how GAAs fit into our collective agreement since last October.
+Your GAA negotiating team has been negotiating how GAAs fit into our collective agreement since last October.
 Since then, we’ve made major progress on many aspects of GAA work, including things like allocation of work, leaves, vacation time, hiring processes, and job posting timelines.
 However, UBC has refused to accept a definition of the category “GAA” that includes all members who signed cards and were certified into our union in 2023.
 Our proposals here mostly revolve around continuing GAA negotiations where we left off, and updating language around our “union recognition” clause to make sure that all workers certified into our union are recognized as members of our bargaining unit.

 improving undergraduate education

 CUPE 2278 members are at the forefront of delivering high quality education for UBC students.
 But shrinking TA contracts and inconsistent training make it hard for members to do their jobs.
 These proposals aim to bring more consistent TA training and limit class sizes.
-Our working conditions are UBC’s learning conditions!
+Your working conditions are UBC’s learning conditions!

 procedural